mozilla-services/socorro/docs/annotations.rst

 Crash Annotations
 =================

-A breakpad-style crash report contains one or more minidumps plus a series of *crash annotations*.
+A crash report contains one or more minidumps plus a series of *crash annotations*.
 For example, a crash report may contain the following
 annotations:

 * **ProductName**: Firefox